 All of our systems come with a 30-day risk-free trial.
-Return the equipment to us within 30 days, and we will give you a full refund.
-After your first 30 days, you can still cancel at any time for any reason and get a refund of any unused, prepaid service once you return the equipment to us.
-Note that should your needs change over time, there is no fee to switch to a new service.
-Your billing plan will be adjusted to match the rate for the service you choose.
+Return the equipment to us within 30 days at your expense, and we will give you a full refund, less any shipping costs you may have paid when you signed up.
+After your first 30 days, you can still cancel at any time for any reason and get a refund of any unused, prepaid service once you return the equipment; please note, returning the equipment is at your expense.
+If your needs should change over time, there is no fee to switch to a new service.
+Your billing plan will be adjusted to match the rate of the new service you choose.

 When does the 30-day money-back guarantee begin?

 Your 30-day money-back guarantee starts three business days after your system is shipped.